DataNath/word_search_solver/readme.md

 <summary><strong style="font size 24px;";>Creating screenshots</strong></summary>

 >
 One of the many cool things about Playwright is the ability to screenshot pages.
 As standard, we can take a snap of certain elements, or the whole page.
-However, to keep things neet and refined (just the grid and word list), we can also use the 'clip' kwarg to pass in a dynamic area.
+However, to keep things neat and refined (just the grid and word list), we can also use the 'clip' kwarg to pass in a dynamic area.
 To do this we find the minimum x and y coordinate of the two elements' bounding box i.e. the top-left most point.
-From there we can simply define a width and heigh from this point.
+From there we can simply define a width and height from this point.
 I added some manual adjustments just for tidiness and preference!
 Screenshots are then output to a `solves/` directory relative to `main.py`:

 ```python
         x = min(grid_area["x"], word_area["x"]) - 25